 Adolescents ages 15-24 account for nearly half of the 20 million new cases of STD's each year.
 Today, four in 10 sexually active teen girls have had an STD that can cause infertility and even death.
-Also, though rates of HIV are very low among adolescents, males make up more than two-thirds of HIV diagnoses among 13- to 19-year-olds.
+Also, though rates of HIV are very low among adolescents, males make up more than three-quarters of HIV diagnoses among 13- to 19-year-olds.
 STDs often have no obvious sign or physical symptom, so regular screenings are critical.
 The most effective way to prevent STDs is to abstain from sexual activity; if teens are having sex, they should be using a condom correctly and with every sexual act.

 Check out these resources for adolescent STD services: